+Chemical Control

 GardenTech® Sevin® Concentrate Bug Killer

 Bayer Advanced™ Complete Insect Killer

 Grape Leafroller

 Over winters as pupae, moths emerge in April.
 May lay eggs singly on upper or lower leaf surfaces.
 Larvae are transparent.
 After hatching they feed for about 2 weeks between two webbed leaves.
 Then each larva rolls a leaf edge and feeds from the inside on the leaf edge.
 Then the mature larvae construct a separate leaf envelope in which they pupate.
 Early generations cause little damage, but generations later in summer can cause severe damage by complete defoliation to sunburned berries, soft fruit and direct feeding.